Kenneth-Privaldos/Obsessive-Compulsive-Defender-Agent/README.md

 ### Running the Agent

 ```
-python -m app.agent
+adk web
 ```

-This launches the conversational interface in your terminal.
+This command launches the Google ADK Web interface in your browser.
+From there, you can interact with your Conversation Agent, test messages, view the agent graph, and observe how your multi-agent system routes calls between the Classification Agent, Summarizer Agent, and Logger Tool.

 ---